matrix-org/synapse/docs/admin_api/media_admin_api.md

   * [Delete local media by date or size](#delete-local-media-by-date-or-size)
 - [Purge Remote Media API](#purge-remote-media-api)

+# Querying media

+These APIs allow extracting media information from the homeserver.

-# List all media in a room
+## List all media in a room

 This API gets a list of known media in a room.
 However, it only shows media from unencrypted events or rooms.